 Okay, so this is always my first fall back and this time it came with the added bonus of allowing me to start editing it since every edit includes one full read-through to see where it currently stands.
 I put the second novel of my Kitsune-Ken series on my Kindle app and 5 chapters in, I can say thats its well written but I will need to rewrite/replan the beginning of it.
 I changed one thing in my first novel and completely killed the original conflict the novel started off with.
 That's why I always start off with a base level read through.

 I also picked up a few books, the Howl's Moving Castle series, Your Name and Romancing the Inventor.
 I haven't started the series yet, but the other two are amazing so far and I would totally recommend them.
-Fair warning if you do pick up Your Name; it doesn't explain the cultural context of pretty much anything and assumes you'll already know it (sort of like a book set in modern day England wouldn't explain why they're drinking tea).
+Fair warning if you do pick up Your Name; it doesn't explain the cultural context of pretty much anything and assumes you'll already know it (sort of like a book set in modern day England wouldn't explain what a biscuit was or why they were having it with tea).
 So if you know something about Japan, this is an awesome read.
 If you don't, be aware, its going to take you a bit longer to wrap your head around it.

 Inktober, if you missed my last blog post, is a monthly challenge to improve your inking skills.
 Annoyed by my pens inability to blend at all, I went out and picked up some copic markers.
 They are amazing.
 If anything, its my art ability that limits their potential.
-(See picture) I am up to date though, so that's something.
+(See pictures below).

 Unable to do anything by half, I am also filling my resting time with the #WIPJoy challenge.
 Created by an author who wanted to interact with her story a bit differently, #WIPJoy challenges you to answer questions about your current work-in-progress everyday.
 I didn't start it until yesterday, so I'm currently behind, but I am catching up.
 Check out my author page on Facebook for all of those updates.